 - Service your car regularly and keep your tires properly inflated.
 A well-tuned vehicle with properly inflated tires not only improves fuel economy, but it also reduces emissions, improves drivability and will help extend the life of your vehicle and tires.

-Try these tips out and see your savings rise—and if more drivers do the same, we may also see gas prices fall (and any amount can help!).
-And if gas prices have you thinking it might be time to go electric, check out this blog to learn more.
+Try these tips out and see your savings rise—and if more drivers do the same, we may also see gas prices fall (any amount can help!).

 Saving on groceries